-Simulated nutation spectra using the rf-field profiles of the 3.2 and 1.3 mm MAS probes at different spinning frequencies (15 kHz and 30 kHz, respectively) are shown in Fig. 3.
-The overall nutation profile of the 1.3 mm probe is narrower, indicating a more homogeneous rf-field distribution inside the coil and thus a less pronounced drop-off of the static rf-field amplitude along the rotor axis.
-Phase modulation of the rf field (C3 and C4) leads to sidebands at $0 \pm m \cdot v_r$ (m = 1, 2 are visible).
+Simulated nutation spectra, using the rf field profiles of the 3.2 and 1.3 mm MAS probes at different spinning frequencies (15 and 30 kHz, respectively), are shown in Fig. 3.
+The overall nutation profile of the 1.3 mm probe is narrower, indicating a more homogeneous rf field distribution inside the coil and, thus, a less pronounced drop-off of the static rf field amplitude along the rotor axis.
+Phase modulation of the rf field (C3 and C4) leads to sidebands at $0 \pm m \cdot v_r$ (m = 1, 2) are visible).
 The intensity of these sidebands increases with increasing MAS frequency.
-Amplitude modulation of the applied rf field on the 275 other hand (C2 and C4) leads to sidebands at $\nu_1 \pm m \cdot \nu_r$ (only m = 1 visible).
-These sidebands are significantly weaker than those arising due to phase modulations and their intensity increases with decreasing spinning frequency.
-The reduced intensity of these amplitude-modulation sidebands can be explained by the lower magnitude of amplitude modulations in comparison to phase modulations (see Fig. 2).
-Moreover, their position depends on the magnitude of the static rf-field amplitude and thus varies depending on the position within the sample space.
-Both types of sidebands are weaker in the 1.3 mm rf profile indi-280 cating that rf amplitude and phase modulations are less pronounced in comparison to the 3.2 mm rf profile.
-The phases of the sidebands depend on the initial position θ_0 of the simulated rz-plane (s.
-Fig. S1 in the Supplementary Information).
-However, the obtained spectra are very similar for all initial orientations and no significant influence of θ_0 on the effects of the radial rf inhomogeneity has been observed.
+Amplitude modulation of the applied rf field, on the other hand (C2 and C4), leads to sidebands at $v_1 \pm m \cdot v_r$ (only m = 1 visible).
+These sidebands are significantly weaker than those arising due to phase modulations, and their intensity increases with decreasing spinning frequency.
+The reduced intensity of these amplitude modulation sidebands can be explained by the fact that their position depends on the magnitude of the static rf field amplitude and, thus, varies depending on the position within the sample space.
+Both types of sidebands are weaker in the 1.3 mm rf